-When you get a DWI in Tarrant county it is natural to feel ashamed, alone, deeply disappointed in yourself and even angry.
-It is also natural when falsely accused to feel deep resentment, bitterness towards the police and rage over feelings of being violated and disrespected.
+Getting a DWI it is natural to feel ashamed, alone, deeply disappointed in yourself and even angry.
+It is also natural when falsely accused to feel deep resentment, bitterness towards the police and rage over feelings of disrespect.
 If you get down on yourself please know that there will always be an end to this saga.
 “Drink.
-Drive Go to Jail” is NOT the law.
+Drive Go to Jail.” is NOT the law.
 “Drive Sober or Get Pulled Over” is NOT the law.
-Know that many good people have been where you’re at.
+Know that many good people have been where you are.
+If you are looking for an experienced DWI lawyer near you, know that Mimi Coffey handles most of Dallas-Fort Worth Metroplex and surrounding areas.

-When you face a DWI in Tarrant County it can be scary, intimidating, and exhausting.
+When facing a DWI charge in Fort Worth, Tarrant County it can be scary, intimidating, and exhausting.
 Throughout the process of your case, you will want a caring, knowledgeable, and hard-working team on your side.
-The Coffey Firm will help you through this process.
+The Coffey Firm wants to help you through this process.

 Each of our attorneys work hands on to ensure that you will feel comfortable, and made aware of all of your options.
-Our confidential evaluations are free, all you need to do is call us!
+Our confidential evaluations are free, all you need to do is CALL US (817) 831-3100 for a Free Consultation.

-Face charges for DWI based on prescription medication, marijuana, or drugs?
+You can be charged for DWI based on prescription medication, marijuana, or other drugs?

 Most large north Texas counties have magistrates on standby to get a warrant for blood if you refuse to give a sample of breath or blood?
-Essentially, there is no such things as “No refusal weekend” anymore.
+As a result, there is no such things as “No refusal weekend” any more.

-You have a right to refuse to answer questions in a DWI (must submit to handing over license, insurance and registration)?
+You have a right to refuse to answer questions in a DWI?
+(However, you must still submit to handing over license, insurance and registration)

 You have a right to refuse to perform the field sobriety tests.
-The U.S. Supreme Court does require you step out the vehicle?
+However, The U.S. Supreme Court does require you step out the vehicle.

 How do I find out if my drivers license is suspended or revoked?